R.O.B.: Release

-Nintendo anticipated that R.O.B.'s flair for futurism, personality, and physicality was to be so crucial to the success of the NES, that the toy was featured prominently in much of the advertising media of the system and its game library, even more than any particular game.
+Nintendo anticipated that R.O.B.'s flair for futurism, personality, and physicality was so crucial to the success of the NES, that the toy was featured prominently in much of the advertising media of the system and its game library, even more than any particular game and even with only one robot game.
 The robot was portrayed as a bridge between the player and the game.
 The retail floor displays were each topped with a huge R.O.B. head model, and the launch party centered on a colossal robot replica with many small silver-plated robot models.
-The toy robot is the highlighted accessory within the first and most premium NES consumer product offering, the Deluxe Set.
-This is a boxed bundle containing a Control Deck, R.O.B., Zapper light gun, Gyromite, and Duck Hunt.
+The toy robot is the highlighted accessory within the first and most premium NES consumer product offering, the Deluxe Set boxed bundle of Control Deck, R.O.B., Zapper light gun, Gyromite, and Duck Hunt.

-The NES was launched in the Deluxe Set at its October 1985 test market in New York City, then in further test markets including Los Angeles, Chicago, and San Francisco, and finally nationwide.
+The NES was launched as the Deluxe Set, in the October 1985 test market of New York City, then in further test markets including Los Angeles, Chicago, and San Francisco, and finally nationwide.
 The NES's design language with R.O.B. and the Zapper, recategorized the retailers' perception of the NES from a video game to a toy.
 This bypassed the crashed video game stigma and launched it more safely from the toy sections of retail stores next to established hit robot toys like Transformers, Voltron, Go-Bots, Teddy Ruxpin, and Lazer Tag.

 Soon in 1985 came the second and final entry in the Robot Series, Stack-Up, packaged separately along with its own physical game pieces.
 The NES was soon sold much more popularly in the form of only the Control Deck and Super Mario Bros. — without R.O.B.
-Optionally, Gyromite was packaged separately, and R.O.B. was packaged separately for US$49.99.
-In the following few years, R.O.B. and the two-game Robot Series were quietly discontinued altogether.
+Optionally, Gyromite was repackaged separately, and R.O.B. was repackaged separately for US$49.99.
+In the following few years, R.O.B. and the two-game Robot Series were quietly discontinued.